bl4de/research/README.md

 ### Me online

 You can follow me on **Twitter**.
-I'm trying to share some IT security, web development and coding related stuff.
+I share IT security, web development and coding related stuff.

 https://twitter.com/_bl4de

-My other IT security related profiles:
+My other online profiles:

 #### CTF